jackokring/KRTPluginA/README.md

 But isn't it about the singularity context of integration in a set of limits x, x+y where x is unkown but gestimated in a relative context Captain?
 Yes Bob all error in the calculus should be reported as this module is not about error, and others maybe built.

+But shouldn't a sine converge to sin(x)?
+And and truncation of terms provide a controlled deviation from sin(x) for Fauxrier harminics?
+Exactly Boz, the sweet low power law alias summands.

 T
 ===